 The prevalence of diseases in bats in Alberta is extremely low and any risks to humans easily can be avoided.
-Although bats should be handled with caution, the widespread eradication of bats to eliminate a human health hazard is thoroughly unjustified in Alberta.
+As a precaution, bats should not be handled directly.

 Additional information about human health concerns in association with bats is provided at

 White-nose Syndrome and Bat Health